dizizzz/Tandem/README.md

-# Box Club Management System 🥊
+# Tandem - Box Club Management System 🥊
 Welcome to the Box Club Management System!
 This project is designed to simplify and enhance the management of boxing club activities.

 ## 📋 Table of Contents